 All ballots originally counted by optical scan equipment are again counted by machine.
-Any ballots rejected by the machine are then counted by hand.
+Any ballots rejected by the machine during retabualtion are counted by hand.
 If the apparent winner after the initial balloting is the apparent loser after the first machine recount, that candidate shall be entitled to demand a second recount by hand.
 In addition, whenever a discrepancy between initial balloting and the machine recount cannot be explained, the losing candidate is entitled to demand a hand recount.
 See 08 NCAC 09.0107.

 Election Official-Initiated Recounts:

 "The county board of elections or the State Board of Elections may order a recount when necessary to complete the canvass in an election.”
 These are referred to as “discretionary recounts.”
 However, they may not do so if a candidate has already petitioned for a recount and had their petition denied."
 NC Gen Stat § 163-182.7(a).

 Timing: There are no timing requirements stipulated in the statutes for recounts initiated by election officials.

 Less than or equal to 0.5% (for a statewide race)

 A close-vote-margin recount in North Carolina requires a written request from candidates.
 See the candidate-initiated options below.